GLOE Youth & Family

 If you want to be part of our programs that are geared towards LGBT youth and families, you are welcome.

-As directors, we saw that in our two separate departments, there was a great opportunity to work together where we overlap, which brought about GLOE Youth & Family!
-And we are so excited to be doing just that - working together and building community.
+As directors, we saw that in our two separate departments, there was a great opportunity to work together where we overlap, which brought about GLOE Youth & Family in 2011.
+And we are so excited to continue doing just that - working together and building community.

-We hope you'll join us many future events!
+We hope you'll join us at our many future events!

 Director, GLOE - GLBT Outreach & Engagement